maiconsbotelho/maiconsbotelho/README.md

 <details>
   <summary><h2>👨‍💻 More about me</h2></summary><br>

   - 💬 My knowledge is based on my academic journey, Udemy courses, and online video classes on YouTube.
-Currently learning and applying essential technologies including Java, Firebase, and Python.
+Currently learning and applying essential technologies including JavaScript, HTML5, CSS3, Java, Firebase, and Python.
   - ⚡ With a solid background in functional physical training, I developed valuable skills such as communication, leadership, teamwork, and adaptability. \o/
 </details>